 Are these resources free?

 Yes.
 But, they have a watermark strictly for education-use in Japanese public schools.
 Schools/companies and individuals with a for-profit mindset, please use paid teaching materials from other sources.
-Those who suggest in improving this site by paying for a service, the answer will be "NO".
-Because there's no current budget for it as this site depends through word of mouth and any future consideration into using a paid service will need a purpose with an educational merit, like apps in which all JTEs and ALTs can use in the classroom.
+Those who suggest in improving this site by Eigo Ganbare paying for a service, the answer will be "NO".
+Because there's no current budget for it as this site depends on word of mouth and any future consideration of Eigo Ganbare using a paid service will need a purpose with educational merits, like apps in which all JTEs and ALTs can use in the classroom.
 Moreover, it's essential for Patreon educators to know how their donation is being used.

 Why are these resources free?
 And...

 Indirect answer: "If the Japanese government didn’t provide me with airfare (twice!!) and all the other benefits, I wouldn’t be in Japan nor have the financial means to come here."

 In other words, those with limited educational resources due to financial means whether they are teachers or students, they can have these readily available on here.

 Another objective in understanding the educational purpose of this website, includes incorporating the merits of classroom team-teaching and how ALTs can beneficially contribute into Japanese public schools.
 An article, Team-Teaching in English: Working for the Students, was published on ALT Training Online.
 For others, like ② and ③ please read "A Message For You". ③ has been published on 北河内地区中学校英語教育研究会 handbook.

 A Message For You: ① Team-Teaching in English (2017) | ② The Pen Pal Project (2015) | ③ JHS English Club: Success is Doing (2014) <= English & 日本語